Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Jeffrey_Cordero.md

 Over the ten weeks, I was a key contributor to the large-scale open-source academic platform, focusing on major feature development, infrastructure modernization, security enhancements, and UI/UX improvements.
 I authored or contributed to 24 pull requests, reviewed 82 pull requests, and created 6 issues, many of which were resolved or are part of ongoing efforts such as end-to-end notification testing ([#11908](https://github.com/Submitty/Submitty/issues/11908)) and rate limiting ([#11721](https://github.com/Submitty/Submitty/issues/11721)).

-My contributions spanned the full technology stack, including the frontend (HTML/CSS, JavaScript/TypeScript, Twig, Vue.js), backend (PHP), build systems (Bash), autograding infrastructure (Python, C++), and system testing (Cypress).
+My contributions spanned the full tech stack, including the frontend (HTML/CSS, JavaScript/TypeScript, Twig, Vue.js), backend (PHP), build systems (Bash), autograding infrastructure (Python, C++), and system testing (Cypress).

 ### WebSocket Security & Testing

 I worked on addressing a critical security flaw in the platform's WebSocket server by implementing a token-based authorization system ([#11634](https://github.com/Submitty/Submitty/pull/11634)).
-Previously, any user with a direct URL and valid login credentials could access any WebSocket page they were not authorized to view, posing a significant security risk, especially for features like Grade Inquiry.
+Previously, any user with a direct URL and valid login credentials could access any WebSocket page they were not authorized to view, posing a considerable security risk, especially for features like Grade Inquiry.

 To mitigate this, I designed and integrated a JSON Web Token (JWT)–based authorization layer.
 The web server now generates short-lived, multi-use tokens that grant access only to specific WebSocket pages.
 Each token explicitly scopes access per page, ensuring that all WebSocket connections are properly authenticated and secure.
 Authorized pages are valid for five minutes, and stale entries are discarded using a sliding window mechanism to maintain a minimal, up-to-date permission set.